NOUIY/aws-cdk-guide/v2/define-iam-l2.md

    bucket.grantRead(handler);
    ```

-1. When you synthesize your application, the CDK will throw an error, indicating that you need to provide the pre\-created role name to `Role.customizeRoles()`\.
+1. When you synthesize your application, the CDK will throw an error, indicating that you need to provide the pre-created role name to `Role.customizeRoles()`.
 The following is an example of the generated report:

    ```
    <missing role> (LambdaStack/Handler/ServiceRole)